Welcome to today's edition of the Rush 24-7 podcast.

 They will subordinate their own self-respect just to deny us what they would consider a win and themselves a loss.

-So they looked at Benghazi, and they see big trouble for Obama, but we're the only ones talking about it, so they ignore it for that reason, plus the possible damage to Obama.
+So they looked at Benghazi and they see big trouble for Obama, but we're the only ones talking about it, so they ignore it for that reason, plus the possible damage to Obama.

-The fact remains they participated in a cover-up of four murders after the fact.
+The fact remains, they participated in a cover-up of four murders after the fact.

 And in a sane world, Mrs. Clinton should now be disqualified from holding future public office.

-I don't care what the real story might be, and there may be something we don't know yet about what was going on.
+And there may be something we don't know yet about what was going on.

 This doesn't cover it.

-You should be allowed to have.
+Boy, having more fun than a human being should be allowed to have.

 Now, folks, there's much more than just Benghazi happening out there.